 Cold sores, also known as fever blisters, are caused by a virus called herpes simplex.
 They usually appear around the mouth and on the lips.
 They are highly contagious but not dangerous.

-About 60% of the population have suffered cold sores at some point in their lives.
-On average, people who get cold sores have 2 or 3 episodes a year, but this figure can vary significantly from person to person.
+About 90% of the population have been exposed to the virus by age 50.
+On average, people who get cold sores usually have 3 to 4 episodes a year, but this figure can vary significantly from person to person.

 The virus that most commonly causes cold sores is herpes simplex 1.
 However, in a minority of cases, herpes simplex 2 can also cause cold sores.
-About 80% of the people in North America have dormant (inactive) herpes 1 virus living permanently in their body.
+About 50 to 80% of the people in North America have dormant (inactive) herpes 1 virus living permanently in their body.

 The virus typically resides in a dormant state within the body's nerve cells.
 The body's immune system is normally able to keep the virus in its inactive state.
 When an infected person is exposed to a "trigger," or if the immune system is weakened, then the virus quickly multiplies and spreads down the nerve cell and out onto the skin, usually on the border between the lips and the face.
 This produces the characteristic tingling sensation and subsequent clusters of blisters.